 • Some DSLR cameras have 'Camera User Settings' called C1, C2 etc on Canon cameras and U1, U2 etc on Nikon cameras.
 This can be very useful for having settings for jets in C1 (fast shutter speed), and settings for props in C2 (low shutter speed) and to be able to quickly switch between the two settings.
 You could also have settings for static aircraft in C1 and flying aircraft in C2 for example.

 • Once you have taken all your photos then you will need to make a backup copy of the originals onto HDD/DVD/memory stick and then use copies to digital enhance your best photos for use on the internet or for printing.
+External Hard Drives are reasonably priced today and have very large capacities which are well worth it to keep your photographs safe.
+The more backups that you have then the safer your photos will be.
+I personally make a backup of all my photos on two separate internal Hard Drives of a Desktop computer, a laptop computer, an External 2TB Hard Drive, and also archive to DVDs.
+It's also a good idea to keep a backup of your photos offsite or in the cloud.
 More information on digitally enhancing your photos or about Canon Digital SLR cameras and lenses can be found on this website.